-Professional Internet Research
+Professional Internet Research (online video classes)

 In times of Information Overload it is very important to be able to ‘filter’.
 This is especially true for information specialists who deal with supporting research.
 The secret of effective and efficient searching for information lies in the skill to formulate a clear research question, a structured approach and the right search strategy.
 Only when these 3 aspects of search are taken care of it is possible to change your search output form 10 million irrelevant hits tot 500 hits with high relevance.

 This course is aimed at information specialists, whose role is to support professors and students with their research.

 During this 3 x 3 hours online workshop our lecturer will guide you through the course material in an interactive and practical way to ensure that you not only get the needed knowledge and insight but develop your skills as well.